Louise Nevelson: Approach

-As a student of Hans Hofmann she was taught to practice her art with a limited palette, using colors such as black and white, to "discipline" herself.
-These colors would become part of Nevelson's repertoire.
+Nevelson's limited palette of black and white, became central.
 She spray painted her walls black until 1959.
-Nevelson described black as the "total color" that "means totality.
-It means: contains all ... it contained all color.
+Nevelson stated that black "means totality.
+It means: contains all.
+It contained all color.
 It wasn't a negation of color.
 It was an acceptance.
 Because black encompasses all colors.
 Black is the most aristocratic color of all.
 The only aristocratic color ...
-I have seen things that were transformed into black, that took on greatness.
+I have seen things that were transformed into black that took on greatness.
 I don't want to use a lesser word."
-In the 1960s she began incorporating white and gold into her works.
+In the 1960s, she began incorporating white and gold into her works.

 Nevelson said that white was the color that "summoned the early morning and emotional promise."
-She described her gold phase as the "baroque phase", inspired by the idea being told as a child that America's streets would be "paved with gold", the materialism and hedonism of the color, the Sun, and the Moon.
-Nevelson revisited the Noh robes and the gold coin collections at the Metropolitan Museum of Art for inspiration.
+She described her gold phase as the "baroque phase", inspired by her having been told as a child that America's streets were "paved with gold" and by the materialism and hedonism of the color, the Sun, and the Moon.
+Nevelson researched the Noh robes and the gold coin collections at the Metropolitan Museum of Art for inspiration.

-Through her work, Nevelson often explored the themes of her complicated past, factious present, and anticipated future.
+Through her work, Nevelson often explored her complicated past, factious present, and anticipated future.
 A common symbol that appears in Nevelson's work is the bride, as seen in Bride of the Black Moon (1955).
-The symbol of the bride referred to Nevelson's own escape from matrimony in her early life, and her own independence as a woman throughout the rest of her life.
+This referenced her escape from matrimony in her early life, as well as her independence throughout her life.
 Her Sky Cathedral works often took years to create; Sky Cathedral: Night Wall, in the collection of the Columbus Museum of Art, took 13 years to build in her New York City studio.
 On the Sky Cathedral series, Nevelson commented: "This is the Universe, the stars, the moon – and you and I, everyone."

-Nevelson's work has been exhibited in a number of galleries, including the Anita Shapolsky Gallery in New York City, Margot Gallery in Lake Worth, Florida, and Woodward Gallery in New York.
+Nevelson's work has been exhibited in many American galleries, including the Anita Shapolsky Gallery, Woodward Gallery, and Pace Gallery in New York City and the Margot Gallery in Lake Worth, Florida.

+Her work is included in museum collections worldwide such as Pérez Art Museum Miami, Florida; Smithsonian American Art Museum, Washington DC; Tate, London; the Whitney Museum of American Art, Brooklyn Museum, Museum of Modern Art, New York; and the Guggenheim Museum.

+Public works

+Nevelson has been described as "the first woman to gain fame in the U.S. for her public art".
+In 1978, the City of New York commissioned a sculpture garden, Louise Nevelson Plaza (formerly Legion Memorial Square), located between Maiden Lane, Liberty Street and William Street in Lower Manhattan, to showcase some of her large-scale sculptures.
+It became the first public space in New York City to be named after an artist.
+Having undergone significant alterations since its inception, including a complete redesign of the plaza in 2007–2010, it is now managed by the Federal Reserve Bank of New York.
+In December 1978, Nevelson dedicated another public sculpture in the Lower Manhattan; titled Sky Gate, New York it was installed in the mezzanine lobby of 1 World Trade Center on the opposite site of Financial District.